jakekidd/breadcoin/README.md

 # BreadCoin

 After extensive research and questionable decision-making, BreadCoin v1.0 is a bread-based currency.
 It cannot be exchanged for real bread, but maybe in the future it can, somewhere, somehow.
 We'll see.
 But it will cost extra, with inflation.
+DM me for delivery

 ## Key Features